praw-dev/praw/docs/pages/oauth.rst

 :ref:`oauth_scopes`) and finally ``refreshable`` which determines whether we can refresh the access_token (step 6) thus gaining permanent access.

 For this tutorial we will need access to the identity scope and be refreshable.

 .. code-block:: pycon

     >>> url = r.get_authorize_url('uniqueKey', 'identity', True)
     >>> import webbrowser
     >>> webbrowser.open(url)
-    >>> # click allow on the webend
+    >>> # click allow on the displayed web page

 Step 4: Exchanging the code for an access_token and a refresh_token.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^